 You can buy a copy online from the De Anza Bookstore or buy/rent an e-textbook at Vital Source.
-You may also find several sources to rent/purchase the book online.
+You may also find several sources to rent/purchase the book online, such as Booksrun.com.
 (This is often a less expensive option.)